V8 Thunder Cars: History

 The idea about an American class in Swedish racing was born by the SSK acting director Robin Shorter in 1974.
 He spread his idea to active racers and to dealers selling American car brands.
 Work was begun by a group of people, including Shorter, Sven Hjansons, Picko Troberg and Göran Boström, to start a series called the Woodhead Super Star Cup.
-The first season was held in 1975 and was won by Bo "Emma" Emanuelsson, who also won the first ever race of the championship, held at the SSK premiere at Kinnekulle Ring.
+The first season was held in 1975 and was won by Bo Emanuelsson, who also won the first ever race of the championship, held at the SSK premiere at Kinnekulle Ring.
 The series continued for several more seasons and had a couple of famous drivers including Swedish Formula One driver Reine Wisell.
 1982 saw the class being changed into the Swedish Super Saloon championship and it was opened for other manufacturers.

 Super Saloon was a somewhat extreme championship concerning the cars participating - e.g. Volkswagens and Porsches with double turbos.
 Some of the old Camaro Cup drivers stayed, including two-times champion Peter Norlander who won the premiere in a space frame Camaro.
 In 1988 Camaro Cup was resumed, with Boström being one of the driving forces behind the series' resumption.
 Between 1994 and 1998 the series was dominated by Thomas Engström, winning five driver's titles.

 The first cars of the current generation of Camaro Cup cars took to the track in 1999.
 The old cars were phased out during 2000, when two classes (one with the new cars and one with the old cars) was run.
 Some of the old cup cars later found a new home in the V8 Challenge championship organized by the Swedish Long-distance Championship (SLC).
 During 2000 the series was called Super Stock Racing.

 Camaro Cup had for several years run as a support series to the Swedish Touring Car Championship, but in 2004 it was axed and was forced to return to its SSK roots.
 The 2005 season was a miserable one, with an average of six cars per weekend, and the grid never made it over seven cars.
 To bolster the number of starters other SSK classes were added, including old Super Touring cars such as the Audi A4 Quattro and BMW 320i.

 2006 saw the series somewhat return to its former glory.
 It returned as a part of the STCC program, and grid sizes increased to around 20 cars again.
-Several notable drivers made guest appearances, including ex-F1 test driver and current Formula Nippon driver Björn Wirdheim, OMV Kronos Citroën WRC driver Daniel Carlsson, Junior WRC champion Per-Gunner Andersson and STCC driver Edward Sandström.
+Several notable drivers made guest appearances, including ex-F1 test driver and former Formula Nippon driver Björn Wirdheim, OMV Kronos Citroën WRC driver Daniel Carlsson, Junior WRC champion Per-Gunner Andersson and STCC driver Edward Sandström.
 As of February 2006, 24 cars have confirmed their entry for the full 2007 season.

 Since 2013 the championship is open to other manufacturers and was renamed to V8 Thunder Cars.